jessmitch42/example-docs-docusaurus/docs/endpoints/retrieve-ad-creatives.md

   "error": [
     { "error_msg": null },
     {
-      "error_msg": "AC with the provided ID 'bob1' did not include a required field: 'name'" }
+      "error_msg": "AC with the provided ID 'bob1' did not include a required field: 'name'."
+    }
   ]
 }